The Puppet Lending Libraries are stocked with parade puppets and

 as well as more puppets from Boston.

-For a happy period, see below
+For a happy period, see:

 Dragon section, Boston Puppet Free Library